Eyes will be on Andres Iniesta, Lionel Messi, Neymar, Wayne Rooney and the other superstars looking to cement their legacies in Brazil.

 |NABIL BENTALEB, ALGERIA

-Even some of Tottenham’s most vociferous supporters were not aware of Nabil Bentaleb when Tim Sherwood brought him on for a debut against Southampton in his first game as coach.
+Even some of Tottenham’s most vociferous supporters were not aware of Nabil Bentaleb when Tim Sherwood brought him on for a debut against Southampton in his first game as head coach.

 Now, though, the midfielder is preparing to play in his first World Cup for Algeria after declaring for the African nation over France, the nation of his birth.